sol/solid/README.md

 # Tooling

-`solid` uses `stack` to install GHC `9.6.2` to a private location.
+`solid` installs GHC `9.6.2` to a private location.
 It does not use any system provided GHC.

-As of now `solid` needs a recent version of `stack` to be available on the `PATH`.
-This requirement will be lifted eventually.

-`solid` uses the global cabal store (e.g.
+`solid` uses the user-global cabal store (e.g.
-`.local/state/cabal/store/ghc-9.6.2/`) for caching.
+`~/.local/state/cabal/store/ghc-9.6.2/`) for package caching.
 This reduces build times and is usually safe.
-However, in the unlikely case that you use a different build of GHC `9.6.2` that is not ABI compatible to what `stack` provides you may run into issues.
+However, in the unlikely case that you, besides using `solid`, use a build of GHC `9.6.2` that is not ABI compatible with the official GHC releases from [`haskell.org`](https://www.haskell.org/ghc/), you may run into issues.

 ## Haskell Language Server (LSP) support